deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 The Dialog Flow Framework (DFF) is a modern tool for designing conversational services.

-DFF helps users create conversational services by defining a specialized dialog graph that dictates the behavior of the dialog service.
+DFF introduces a specialized Domain-Specific Language (DSL) based on standard Python functions and data structures which makes it very easy for developers with any level of expertise to design a script for user - bot interaction.
-This dialog graph represents the dialog script that guides the conversation between the chat-bot and the user and covers one or several scenarios.
+The script comes in a form of the *dialog graph* structure that includes the majority of the conversation logic, and covers one or several user scenarios, all in a single Python dict.

-This tutorial walks you through the process of creating and maintaining a service with the help of DFF.
+In this tutorial, we describe the basics of DFF API, and walk you through the process of creating and maintaining a conversational service with the help of DFF.

 =========================================
 Creating Conversational Services with DFF